Installing Pivotal Cloud Foundry on OpenStack

 This guide describes how to install Pivotal Cloud Foundry (PCF) on OpenStack Juno and Kilo distributions.

-Pivotal’s automated testing environments have been built using OpenStack releases and distributions based on Havana, Icehouse, Juno, Kilo (Keystone v2, and v3), Liberty, Mitaka, and Newton from different vendors including Canonical, EMC, Mirantis, Red Hat, and SUSE.
-The nature of OpenStack as a collection of interoperable components requires OpenStack expertise to troubleshoot issues that may occur when installing Pivotal Cloud Foundry on particular releases and distributions.
+PCF is supported on the OpenStack Liberty, Mitaka, and Newton releases.
+OpenStack is a collection of interoperable components and requires general OpenStack expertise to troubleshoot issues that may occur when installing Pivotal Cloud Foundry on particular releases and distributions.

 The following sections describe general requirements for running PCF and specific requirements for running PCF on OpenStack.